 Crafting B2B Buyer Personas

 Creating B2B buyer personas requires a slightly different approach compared to B2C personas.
-The focus here is on understanding the decision-makers within an organization, their roles, challenges, and goals.
+The focus here is on understanding an organization’s decision-makers, roles, challenges, and goals.

 In the following sections, we will explore two examples of B2B buyer personas, highlighting the key aspects that make them unique and valuable for businesses targeting other businesses.